rshaw1467/otel-2024/automate-integrate-opentelemetry/content/03_java_metrics/01_metric_creation/index.md

 [Java: Supported libraries, frameworks, application servers, and JVMs](https://github.com/open-telemetry/opentelemetry-java-instrumentation/blob/main/docs/supported-libraries.md#supported-libraries-frameworks-application-servers-and-jvms)

-To see the metrics that are provided out of the box in our usecase naviate to the Metric Explorer and search for `process.runtime`.
+To see the metrics that are provided out of the box by opentelemetry search `process.runtime`.

 ![Settings](../../../assets/images/03-01-metric_process_runtime.png)